 What makes the ethnic food booths so popular during the Lowell Folk Festival, besides the tastes, is the nonprofit ethnic organizations and the small army of volunteers who make these booths possible and the history and traditions they are passing on generation to generation.
 A brief history of some local ethnic groups who you can visit at this year’s Lowell Folk Festival are below:

-In many cases, the volunteers in the booths include family members.
-Sossy Jeknovorian, of the Armenian Relief Society, recently brought her 96 year old mother to an ethnic meeting.
-Her mother had served for many years as a festival volunteer.
-This group, located at JFK Plaza, is also a long time veteran of festivals.
+The Armenian Relief Society is also a long time veteran of festivals.
 A story that might be part myth tells of some women from the Society, who, in their pursuit of grape leaves, aroused the curiosity of some law officers, but all ended well.
 In addition to stuffed grape leaves and other Armenian traditional food, there is the popular losh kebab sandwich.
 The group typically makes about 2000 of these appetizingly spiced Armenian hamburgers.

-Boarding House Park also has long time ethnic participants.
+There are also other long time ethnic participants.
 Saint George Antiochian Orthodox Church of Lowell has shared its Mid Eastern food with festival goers for many years and has helped introduce and popularize such items as falafel, fatoosh, and shawarma.
 It’s not unusual for volunteers in this group to chop 12 cases of tomatoes.
 Hilda Zananiri, ethnic chair, has shared that what the festival has meant to her group is “connecting with each other…working as a team, proud to serve our ethnic food, proud to be part of the weekend, the Park, the City of Lowell.”

 Iskwelahang Pilipino, another participating group for over 25 years, has a range of volunteers including many children, as this Filipino group raises funds for the rent of facilities for a school.
 The group has a huge operation at Boarding House Park as it prepares and serves inihaw na baboy (pork barbecue), lumpia (egg roll), and many other specialties.
 In keeping with its focus on both tradition and children, Violaine has stressed that, “The value of the Lowell Folk Festival for us goes beyond the fund raising aspect.
 Without it, the children will not be able to share their rich cultural heritage through the food that they prepare together with other ethnic groups.
 It has been the main vehicle by which they learn that working together for a common cause is a very fulfilling and enriching experience.”